AlabasterRig/FallGuySurvival/Notes.md

 # Break Updates
 - 22/10/2024 - 26/10/2024: I took a long weekend (weekday?) off by travelling this past week.
 So could not work on anything in the game, I have started again on 27/10/2024, mostly I will not take a break again.
+- 15/12/2024 - 24/12/2024: Had no new ideas on what to do (or more like how to implement the previously thought ideas).
+Had to go through my codebase again to understand and sort out any resuable code to its separate `data` folder.

 # FYI
 I realize my mistake of committing too many times unnecessarily in a single day, and what I mean by that is I change `.md` files on GitHub instead of the editor I'm using.
 The reason being is that I am not confident to add stuff to `.md` files without previewing it first, hence the bloated number of commits.
 So, if you do see a high number of commits, please do check their content and the changes done to them.